 One day, after Alex had died, I called to see Eva at her home in Bournemouth Park Road.
 She was very excited and ushered me into the front room – and there sat Frankie, having a cup of tea and one of Eva’s delicious homemade cakes!
 There were no ‘Nay, Nay’s’ or camping up, just a well-known chap having a cuppa.
 We had a quick chat, mostly about Eva and how she was coping on her own without her beloved Alex.
 I don’t even remember being offered any refreshment, which was most unusual for Eva; I think on this occasion she was eager for me to leave so she could have some time alone with her old friend…and who can blame her.
-It might have been around the time Mr Howerd was doing a ‘one-nighter’ at the Palace, on 20th August 1989, or possibly a few years before.

 When Eva herself eventually passed away I wrote to Frankie to tell him and he sent me a nice letter of thanks.
 I am sure that I still have it somewhere.
 I hope I’ll find it again someday soon; however my filing system might prevent me doing so for quite some time yet.